mrumkovskis/wabase-wiki/ref/30_viewdef.md

 * get - get single record
 * list - list array of records
 * save - save record
-* insert - insert record
-* update - update record
-* upsert - insert or update record
+* insert - insert record, if defined both save and insert, then insert is used for insert and save for update **TODO** test this
+* update - update record, if defined both save and update, then update is used for update and save for insert **TODO** test this
 * delete - delete record
 * create - create record
 * count - count number of records